theiconic/php-ga-measurement-protocol/README.md

 Feel free to create an integration with your favourite framework, let us know so we list it here.

 ## Usage
-The required parameters for all hits are Protocol Version, Tracking ID and Client ID.
+The required parameters for all hits are Protocol Version, Tracking ID and at least one of these: Client ID or User ID.
 Some optional ones like IP Override are recommended if you don't want all hits to seem like coming from your servers.
 ```php
 use TheIconic\Tracking\GoogleAnalytics\Analytics;